hmajid2301/blog/content/posts/2022-10-15-how-to-manage-your-dotfiles-with-dotbot/index.md

 ## How does it work?

-Dotbot works by creating symlinks between files in your git repo i.e `~/dotfiles/bashrc -> ~/.bashrc`.
+Dotbot works by creating symlinks between files in your git repo to a location on your filesystem i.e `~/dotfiles/bashrc -> ~/.bashrc`.
 So this means if we edit either file it will edit in both places.
 Typically I will edit the files in the dotfiles repo.
 You can then commit and push your changes at your leisure.